 We all start out the same.
 Biologically, we all come into being the same way.
 Of course, there are different methods of this happening, but when all is said and done, a baby is born.
 From the exact moment we let out that first cry, we all embark on different journeys: a one-of-a-kind story that no one else can repeat to exact replication.

 Mine started out a little like this.
-My mother was a young teenager when she became pregnant with her firstborn: me.
-A mere 15 year old, caught up in adolescent behavior, motherhood was not something that she was prepared for or wanting at that time.
+My mother was a young teenager when she became pregnant with me.
+A mere 15 year old, motherhood was not something that she was prepared for or wanting at that time.
 She became a mother before she received a drivers license, went to the prom, or graduated from high school.

-She tried to take care of me, but as would not be unexpected from a 15 year old, parenthood proved to be too much.
-There had been instances in which my safety and well being were compromised and resulted in my grandparents becoming the sole caregivers as my mom relinquished her guardianship.
+She tried to take care of me, but as would be unexpected from a 15 year old, parenthood proved to be too much.
+There were instances in which my safety and well being were compromised and as a result, my grandparents became my sole caregivers.

 Living with grandparents had its definite perks, but it was not easy.
 The lines between child and grandchild often were blurred and the consistency of parenthood was not always apparent.
-My mom did not come around on a consistent basis, and when she did, I was left confused and hurt as to why she was unable to be a mother to me.
-My birth dad was not in the picture at all and the kids at preschool would poke fun, “why don’t you have a mom or dad picking you up?”
+My mom did not come around on a regular basis.
+When she did, I was left confused and hurt as to why she was unable to be a mother to me.
+The kids at preschool would poke fun, why don’t you have a mom or dad picking you up?